dedis/onet/simul/README.md

 for each host

-You can put these variables either globally at the top of the .toml file or set them up for each line in the experiment.
+You can put these variables either globally at the top of the .toml file or set them up for each line in the experiment (see the exapmles below).

 ### Experimental